Skip to main content

 Description

 The Lie Detector is an asynchronous embedded system designed to monitor physiological stress indicators often associated with deception.
 Using an STM32 Nucleo-U545RE-Q microcontroller, the device establishes a physiological baseline for a subject's heart rate and skin conductivity (GSR).
 During active questioning, the system uses its ADC to monitor real-time sensor data, triggering visual PWM-controlled RGB LED transitions and audible buzzer alarms if simultaneous spikes above the baseline thresholds are detected.
+The system also features a dynamic baseline engine, sensor stabilization logic, and two physical push buttons for start and reset control.

 Motivation